heistp/irtt/README.md

 from waiting in expectation after a web page click, straining through a delayed and garbled VoIP conversation, or losing at your favorite online game (unless you'd like "lag" as an excuse).
-I think that relieving this stress for others may be what drives those who work on latency related projects.
+I think that relieving this stress for others may be what drives those who work on reducing latency.

 The [Bufferbloat](https://www.bufferbloat.net/projects/) and related projects aim to reduce "chaotic and laggy network performance", which is what in my